mlswg/mls-protocol/draft-ietf-mls-protocol.md

 Extensions included in the `extensions` or `leaf_node.extensions` fields MUST be included in the `leaf_node.capabilities` field.
 As discussed in
-{{extensibility}}, unknown extensions in `KeyPackage.extensions` MUST be ignored, and the creator of a `KeyPackage` object SHOULD include some random extensions to help ensure that other clients correctly ignore unknown extensions.
+{{extensibility}}, unknown extensions in `KeyPackage.extensions` MUST be ignored, and the creator of a `KeyPackage` object SHOULD include some random GREASE extensions to help ensure that other clients correctly ignore unknown extensions.